Khaidi Kannayya: Plot

-Kannayya is robbed of the bank cash he was carrying by Paparao, a gangster who also kidnaps his motherless son Ravi with the help of his partner Ramu.
-Kannayya is framed for the theft and arrested.
-In prison he learns that his son has died, and blames his sister-in-law Madhavi and her brother Ramu for the death.
-Kannayya finds solace in the company of Raju, the son of the jailor.
-Padma is Raju's tutor.
-A dangerous criminal Durgarayudu kidnaps Raju and absconds from prison.
-Kannayya escapes to save Raju and finds shelter in Padma's house.
-Singaram, a small-time thief and lover of Padma, joins him in his pursuit.
-The area's inspector captures Paparao.
-Kannayya eventually locates Durgarayudu's hideout with the help of Padma, who wanders the streets singing the song she earlier taught Raju.
-The guilty is caught, Raju is saved, Kannayya is exonerated and marries Madhavi.
+Kannayya is robbed of the cash he was carrying by a gangster named Paparao.
+Paparao, with the assistance of his partner Ramu, also kidnaps Kannayya's motherless son, Ravi.
+Framed for the theft, Kannayya is arrested and imprisoned.
+While in prison, Kannayya learns of his son's death and mistakenly blames his sister-in-law, Madhavi, and her brother, Ramu, for the tragedy.

+In prison, Kannayya finds solace in the company of Raju, the son of the jailor.
+Padma, who is Raju's tutor, plays a supportive role in his life.
+Meanwhile, a notorious criminal, Durgarayudu, kidnaps Raju and escapes from prison.
+Determined to save Raju, Kannayya escapes and takes refuge in Padma's house.
+Singaram, a small-time thief who is in love with Padma, joins Kannayya in his quest.

+The local police inspector eventually captures Paparao, while Kannayya, with Padma's help, tracks down Durgarayudu's hideout.
+Padma aids in the search by singing a song in the streets that she had previously taught Raju, leading them to the criminal's location.
+Durgarayudu is apprehended, Raju is rescued, and Kannayya is exonerated of all charges.
+In the end, Kannayya marries Madhavi, bringing the story to a resolution.